tozny/e3db-java/README.md

 Software distributed under the License is distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either express or implied.
 See the License for the specific language governing rights and limitations under the License.
-Portions of the software are Copyright (c) TOZNY LLC, 2018.
+Portions of the software are Copyright (c) TOZNY LLC, 2020.
 All rights reserved.

 ## Terms of Service

-Your use of E3DB must abide by our [Terms of Service](terms.pdf), as detailed in the linked document.
+Your use of E3DB must abide by our [Terms of Service](https://tozny.com/tozny-terms-of-service/), as detailed in the linked terms of service agreement.

 # Getting Started